bluefireteam/audioplayers/getting_started.md

 1. `.mediaPlayer` (default): for long media files or streams.
 1. `.lowLatency`: for short audio files, since it reduces the impacts on visuals or UI performance.

-**Note**: on low latency mode, the player won't fire any duration or position updates.
-Also, it is not possible to use the seek method to set the audio a specific position.
+**Note**: on low latency mode, these features are NOT available:
+- get duration & duration event
+- get position & position event
+- playback completion event (this means you are responsible for stopping the player, as it will not stop by itself)
+- seeking & seek completion event

 Normally you want to use `.mediaPlayer` unless you care about performance and your audios are short (i.e. for sound effects in games).